When purchasing agarwood products, it’s important to understand that these are rare and expensive products and are therefor often counterfeited.

 If you are unsure about the bead quality, it can help to bring out a microscope.

-In conclusion, make sure that you are purchasing your agarwood jewelry from somebody you can trust, because the world of agarwood is often a bit shady.
+In conclusion, make sure that you are purchasing your agarwood jewelry from a company you can trust, because the world of agarwood is often a bit shady.